DegirmenciOmer/Chat-App/README.md

 ## Login Page

-1. Users can login with their IDs if they already have, or just generate a new one by clicking 'Generate New Id'
+- Users can login with their IDs if they already have, or just generate a new one by clicking 'Generate New Id'

 ## Contacts
-1. Users need the IDs from other users to add them to Contacts list.
+- Users need the IDs from other users to add them to the Contacts list.

+## Conversations
+- Each user needs to add the users in the conversation.
+Then they can start chatting.

 ## Technologies
 - Backend: NodeJS, Express, Socket.io